AhmedAlbugami/CMPS480/README.md

 :PizzaTracker_STATUS: OFFLINE
 :PizzaTracker_VERSION: 0.1

-# What is professional clothing for students?
+# What is the Pizza Tracker?
-The website is professional attire for students that anyone can buy.
+Website to order pizza with live time tracker.

-# What OS does professional clothing for students on?
+# What OS does Pizza Tracker Reside on?
 It's an native HTML website that can be accessed through any mobile browser or regular web browser.

-# What Enviorment was the App Developed in?
+# What Enviorment was the App was the App Developed in?
  Github
  Visual Studio
- Putty
+ notepad

+# What Programming Languages were used?
+HTML
+CSS
+JavaScript
+Jquery

 ## Application Environment Details